 So we all carry these models of self and models of others.
 Those are basic, nearly instinctive ways of relating to the humans around us based either on how we see ourselves or how we see other people.
 On the ‘other people’ part it’s about: are others reliable, are they trustworthy, can I depend on them.
 On the ‘self’ side it’s about am I worthy, am I lovable.

 These are very deep but often when folks talk about them they use very simple language.
 For example, for me, I struggle most with the part of myself that asks the question: “if you saw me for who I am, would you still accept me?”
 The language is simple but the impact of that question touches the way I present myself in every social context of my life.

 Another person may just say “I cannot trust others” or “people are just going to let me down”.
 Again: simple language, but this touches all of their social contexts and all their relationships too.
 We’ve looked before at issues of trust and why people may be unable to trust their spouse, and this attachment issue is often at the heart of it.

-About half of people are securely attached.
-That means they are secure in both themselves and their spouse: they believe themselves to be worthy of love and believe they can count on their spouse to love them, and be there for them when they are needed.
+About half of the people are securely attached.
+That means they are secure in both themselves and their spouse: they believe themselves to be worthy of love and believe they can count on their spouse to love them and be there for them when they are needed.

 The rest fall into three categories but we’re going to focus mainly on what we call avoidant attachment.

 There’s also anxious-ambivalent attachment style which is more now about your view of your spouse — whether your spouse is actually like that or not.
-In this case, because of your view of others you are not sure how your spouse will respond to you.
-You probably feel a strong desire for intimacy but fear rejection — if you struggle with low self esteem and negative self image you may discover that this anxious-ambivalent is your attachment style.
+In this case, because of your view of others, you are not sure how your spouse will respond to you.
+You probably feel a strong desire for intimacy but fear rejection — if you struggle with low self-esteem and the negative self-image you may discover that this anxious-ambivalent is your attachment style.